lphamilton87/nc-news-front-end/README.md

 Run `npm test` to launch the test runner in the interactive watch mode

 Run `npm run build` this will build the app for production to the `build` folder.
-See the section about deployment for more information
+See the section about deployment for more information here : https://create-react-app.dev/docs/deployment/